Menu

 Credit: Disney

 10. The castle provides many functions in the theme park.
-In addition to functioning as a canvas during nighttime shows, a stage in front during character shows, it also contains a restaurant, Bibbidi Bobbidi Boutique, a walkthrough passageway to Fantasyland, and contains mosaic murals narrating the enchanting tale of Cinderella.
+In addition to functioning as a canvas during nighttime shows and a stage in front during character shows, it also contains a restaurant, Bibbidi Bobbidi Boutique, a walkthrough passageway to Fantasyland, and mosaic murals narrating the enchanting tale of Cinderella.

 Cinderella Castle will forever remain a cherished symbol of the joy and wonder that Disney represents.
-The castle has undergone many changes over the years, including being transformed into a cake for Walt Disney World’s 25th Anniversary and currently featuring special decorations for Disney’s 100th anniversary.
-But its integrity and symbolism remain intact, forever standing as the regal icon of Walt Disney World (and of course, the Magic Kingdom).
+The castle has undergone many changes over the years, including being transformed into a cake for Walt Disney World’s 25th Anniversary and featuring special decorations for Disney’s 100th anniversary.

 Credit: Disney